hypnopump/Rosetta_Project/README.md

 This project is intended to be a programming **Rosetta Stone**.
 Here you'll find algorithms in various coding languages.

-This project with the belief that the best way to learn how to code is **coding**.
-Yes, coding is a learning by doing task.
+This project is with the idea that the best way to learn how to code is coding itself.
+Yes, **coding is a learning by doing task**.

 ## Organization